itsolver/enforce-security-key-sign-in/README.md

 # Enforce Security Key Sign-in

 ## Important Requirement
 Before using this script, you must have enabled the FIDO2 Security Key method within Entra (formerly Azure AD) and added a security key to your account.
-For guidance on this, refer to Microsoft's documentation: [User registration and management of FIDO2 Security Keys](https://learn.microsoft.com/en-us/entra/identity/authentication/howto-authentication-passwordless-security-key#user-registration-and-management-of-fido2-security-keys).
+For guidance on this, refer to References.

 ## Description
 This CMD script enforces the use of Security Keys for signing into Windows computers by disabling Windows Hello PIN and other sign-in methods.
 Ideal for environments requiring enhanced security through physical security keys.